GROMACS fails to build with lmfit-7.0

 Might a fourth version be to go back to some intermediate solution that we had for a short while, namely to rename the lmfit routines to gmx_lmfit and ignore external libraries?

 Distros will not package things if they have a bundled dependency, so we need either to be able to link with the dependency from another package, or build without the dependency (or both).

-#14 Updated by Mark Abraham about 1 year ago
+#14 Updated by Mark Abraham over 1 year ago

 - Subject changed from Gromacs fails to build with lmfit-7.0 to GROMACS fails to build with lmfit-7.0

 - Assignee changed from David van der Spoel to Mark Abraham

 - Target version changed from 2018.2 to 2019